Abdishakurrr/Abdishakurrr/README.md

-# Hi there, I'm Abdishakur Mohamed 👋
+Hi, I'm Abdishakur Mohamed 👋

-I'm a Cybersecurity Graduate at Metro State University with hands-on experience in networking, security, and IT operations.
-I focus on practical learning and building real-world solutions.
+I graduated from Metro State University with a major in Cybersecurity and a minor in Computer Forensics.
+I have hands-on experience in networking, security, and IT operations, and I enjoy building practical solutions through labs and projects.

 ---

-## 🔭 I’m currently
+## 🔭 I'm currently
-- Completed my studies in Cybersecurity with a minor in Computer Forensics
+- Cybersecurity graduate with a minor in Computer Forensics from Metro State University
 - Working on building my personal portfolio and GitHub projects focused on network security and automation
 - Preparing for cybersecurity certifications and real-world internships